resistance-protocol/litepaper/README.md

 - **DAI**, a US Dollar pegged stablecoin
-- **DBD**, deferred bond discounts, a futures contract selling discounted RSX over time for reserve assets
+- **DBD**, deferred bond discounts, a futures contract selling discounted RSX over time in exchange for reserve assets
 - **MP**, monetary premium, the amount of money paid on top of risk free value
 - **PC**, price ceiling, the lower bound of the RSX trading range
 - **PF**, price floor, the upper bound of the RSX trading range